Uttar Pradesh: Governance and administration

+For administration, the state is divided into 18 divisions and 75 districts.
+Divisional Commissioner, an IAS officer is the head of administration on the divisional level.
+The administration in each district is headed by a District Magistrate, who is also an IAS officer, and is assisted by several officers belonging to state services.
+District Magistrate being the head of the district administration, is responsible for maintaining law and order and providing public services in the district.
+At the block level, the Block Development Officer (BDO) is responsible for the overall development of the block.
+The Uttar Pradesh Police is headed by an IPS officer of the rank of Director general of police.
+A Superintendent of Police, an IPS officer assisted by the officers of the Uttar Pradesh Police Service, is entrusted with the responsibility of maintaining law and order and related issues in each district.
+The Divisional Forest Officer, an officer belonging to the Indian Forest Service manages the forests, environment, and wildlife of the district, assisted by the officers of Provincial Forest Service and Uttar Pradesh Forest Subordinate Service.

-The judiciary in the state consists of the Allahabad High Court in Allahabad, the Lucknow Bench of Allahabad High Court, district courts and session courts in each district or Sessions Division, and lower courts at the tehsil level.
+The judiciary in the state consists of the Allahabad High Court in Prayagraj, the Lucknow Bench of Allahabad High Court, district courts and session courts in each district or Sessions Division, and lower courts at the tehsil level.
 The president of India appoints the chief justice of the High Court of the Uttar Pradesh judiciary on the advice of the Chief Justice of the Supreme Court of India as well as the governor of Uttar Pradesh.
 Subordinate Judicial Service, categorised into two divisions viz.
-Uttar Pradesh civil judicial services and Uttar Pradesh higher judicial service is another vital part of the judiciary of Uttar Pradesh.
+Uttar Pradesh civil judicial services and Uttar Pradesh higher judicial service are another vital part of the judiciary of Uttar Pradesh.
 While the Uttar Pradesh civil judicial services comprise the Civil Judges (Junior Division)/Judicial Magistrates and civil judges (Senior Division)/Chief Judicial Magistrate, the Uttar Pradesh higher judicial service comprises civil and sessions judges.
 The Subordinate judicial service (viz.
 The district court of Etawah and the district court of Kanpur Dehat) of the judiciary at Uttar Pradesh is controlled by the District Judge.

-Politics in Uttar Pradesh has been dominated by four political parties – the Samajwadi Party, the Bahujan Samaj Party, the Indian National Congress, and the Bharatiya Janata Party.
-Uttar Pradesh has provided India with eight Prime Ministers.
+Politics in Uttar Pradesh has been dominated by four political parties – the Samajwadi Party, the Bahujan Samaj Party, the Bharatiya Janata Party, and the Indian National Congress.
+The political landscape of the state is often characterised by intense competition and polarisation, leading to caste-based tensions and communal conflicts.
+Critics often suggest that despite Uttar Pradesh's significant political legacy of producing eight Prime Ministers, the state continues to struggle with issues that hinder its overall advancement.